jlshen2011/literatures/causal-inference/README.md

 actual outcome to the counterfactual.

+### Train-test-treat-compare, Estimate treatment effect on the treated

+TTTC is a generalization of the classic treatment–control approach to experimentation.
+In that model, the control group provides an estimate of the counterfactual, which is the gold standard for causal inference.
+However, even if we do not have a true control group, we still may be able to develop a predictive model of the counterfactual using other methods.

+In TTTC, the model is estimated during the training period and its predictive performance is assessed during the test period.
+The extrapolation of the model during the treat period (red line) serves as a counterfactual.
+This counterfactual is compared with the actual outcome (black line), and the difference is the estimated treatment effect.
+When the treatment is ended, the outcome returns to something close to the original level.

+## Methods for one snapshot of the outcome

+### Propensity matching

+### Inverse propensity weighting

+### Doubly robust learning

+### Stratification

+To adjust selection bias, stratification (also known as subclassification or blocking) splits the entire group into homogeneous subgroups, where within each subgroup, ideally the treated group and the control group are similar under certain measurements over covariates.
+Then the treatment effect within each subgroup can be calculated using a method first developed on RCT data.
+With the CATE of each subgroup, the treatment effect over the interested group can be obtained by combining the CATEs of subgroups belonging to that group.

+### Meta-learning methods

+Meta-learners can take advantage of any supervised learning or regression methods in machine learning and statistics to estimate a treatment effect, such as the conditional average treatment effect (CATE) function.

+#### S-learner
+This algorithm estimates the target variable using all the covariate features and treatment indicator, without giving the treatment indicator any special role.
+The estimate is done using a single algorithm estimator, hence the name S-learner.
+The estimation consists of two stages.
+First, a predictive model is built using the outcome as a target and control for both treatment and other features.
+Then the difference is calculated among the estimated values when the treatment assignment indicator is changed from control to treatment, with all other features held fixed.
+The difference among the estimated values is the CATE for an individual unit.

+#### T-learner
+This algorithm estimates the response functions separately for the treatment and control populations.
+First, it uses base learners to estimate the conditional expectations of the outcomes separately for units under control and those under treatment.
+Second, it takes the difference between these estimates.
+We refer to the general mechanism of estimating the response functions separately as the T-learner, “T” being short for “two.”

+#### X-learner

+#### R-learner

 ## References
 * [A comparison of approaches to advertising measurement: evidence from big field experiments at Facebook](https://www.kellogg.northwestern.edu/faculty/gordon_b/files/fb_comparison.pdf)